-If you choose to decide that after November, ordering cut-off date not to take an exam that was well-organized for you, the charge is $40 per exam instead of the full exam fee.
-The $40 fee relates to any fallow or cancelled exam, including an exam ordered for a student who qualifies for a College Board fee reduction.
+If you choose to decide that after November, order the cut-off date not to take an exam that was well-organized for you, the charge is $40 per exam instead of the full exam fee.
+The $40 fee relates to any fallow or canceled exam, including an exam ordered for a student who qualifies for a College Board fee reduction.
 It’s essential to tell your AP coordinator if you choose not to take an exam.

 This fee will not apply to you if you decide to transfer out of a school.

 *”Outside the U.S.” means exams administered at schools outside of the United States, U.S. territories, and commonwealths, Canada, and DoDEA schools.
 Fees for exams taken at sanctioned test centers outside the United States differ.

 - Your school may well need you to pay a greater fee than listed in the table to cover proctoring and organization costs.

 - In most circumstances, there’s no additional fee to take a substitute exam in the course of the late-testing schedule.
 If you’re planning to take an exam during the late-testing period, check with your school’s AP coordinator to validate whether you be obligated an additional late-testing fee.